KnowageLabs/Knowage-Documentation/functionalities-guide/Registry/ka_user_registry.rst

 Registry development
 --------------------

 To create a Registry document there must be available a datamart schema on Knowage Server.
-Please, refer to Chapter ?? to get more details on how to build it.
 Then you must edit an XML template.
 The latter is very similar to the one produced under the Qbe development but in this case you must add an appropriate tag.
 Indeed, if the template file has the **<REGISTRY>** tag the engine shows data in registry modality; namely it shows a table whose rows are manageable by end users by adding, editing or deleting them.

 Here we exhibit a possible syntax for a Registry document.